rems-project/cn-tutorial/src/tutorial.md

 ### Multiple owned pointers

 When functions manipulate multiple pointers, we can assert their ownership just like before.
-However, just as in standard separation logic, pointer ownership is unique, so simultaneous ownership of `Owned` or `Block` resources for two pointers requires the pointers to be disjoint.
+However (as in standard separation logic) pointer ownership is unique, so simultaneous ownership of `Owned` or `Block` resources for two pointers requires these pointers to be disjoint.

-The following example shows the use of two `Owned` resources for accessing two different pointers: function `add` reads two values in memory and returns their sum.
+The following example shows the use of two `Owned` resources for accessing two different pointers: function `add` reads two `int` values in memory, at locations `p` and `q`, and returns their sum.

 include_example(exercises/add_read.c)

 This time we use C's `unsigned int` type.
-In C, over- and underflow of unsigned integers is not undefined behaviour.
+In C, over- and underflow of unsigned integers is not undefined behaviour, so we do not need any special preconditions to rule this out.
 Instead, when an arithmetic operation at unsigned type goes outside the representable range, the value "wraps around".

-The CN variables `m` and `n` (resp. `m2` and `n2`) for the pointee values of `p` and `q` before (resp. after) the execution of `add` have CN basetype `u32`, unsigned 32-bit integers, to match the C `unsigned int` type.
-Similar to C's unsigned integer arithmetic, CN's unsigned int values similarly wrap around when outside the range of the bitvector.
-Hence, `return == m+n` holds also when the sum of `m` and `n` exceeds the minimal or maximal `unsigned int` value.
+The CN variables `m` and `n` (resp. `m2` and `n2`) for the pointee values of `p` and `q` before (resp. after) the execution of `add` have CN basetype `u32`, so unsigned 32-bit integers, matching the C `unsigned int` type.
+Like C's unsigned integer arithmetic, CN unsigned int values wrap around when exceeding the value range of the type.

+Hence, the postcondition `return == m+n` holds also when the sum of `m` and `n` is greater than the maximal `unsigned int` value.

-In the following we will often use unsigned integer types to focus on specifying the memory ownership, rather than the conditions necessary to show absence of C undefined behaviour due to arithmetic under or overflows.
+In the following we will sometimes use unsigned integer types to focus on specifying memory ownership, rather than the conditions necessary to show absence of C arithmetic undefined behaviour.

 ### Exercises